GoogleChromeLabs/wp-sitemaps/docs/CONTRIBUTING.md

 When contributing through code, each feature should be developed in a seperate branch.

-- Create a new branch, forked from `master`.
+- Create a new branch, forked from `develop`.
 - Each branch should be prefixed with the issue number, followed by a short-description of the task.
 For example: Issue 3: Index Sitemap would become `3-index-sitemap`.
 - Regularly commit your work and push it to your remote branch on Github.